Some dance pedagogy guidelines by Richard Powers

 Now if they've signed up for a lifetime of private lessons to learn your style, that's different.
 But this section addresses dance classes or workshops.

 You may find it difficult to be patient with experienced dancers who appear to be "doing it wrong," which often means they're merely dancing in styles different from your preferred style.
 So how should you respond?
 (A) Dismiss their dancing style, making them wary, defensive or resentful?
 Or (B), see the class from their point of view.
 Why are they taking your class?
-Probably to learn new figures and become better dancers, based on the dancer they are.
+Probably to learn new figures and become better dancers, based on the dancers they are.

 I recommend approach B. Allow them to keep their experience and personal style as their platform upon which to build improvements.
-If you wish to introduce your stylistic preferences, present them as "try this out" options instead of "you're doing it all wrong" rules.
+If you wish to introduce your stylistic preferences, present them as "try this out" options, instead of "you're doing it all wrong" rules.
 Inspire, don't reprimand.
 They'll be much happier, meaning they'll learn better (comfort zone).
 And they'll come back to your second class.

 Aging teachers and/or students